 Data sharing legislation

 The Department of Developmental Services (DDS) data currently does not t allow it to assess employment outcomes by geography, disability type, severity of disability, ethnicity, or age.
 There is also limited data on the quality of employment for the people served and a lack of data on Regional Center clients who do not receive day or employment services.
-Without better data, California cannot know how well it is doing to implement Employment First, where it is succeeding, or where it needs to improve.
+Without better data, California cannot know how well it is doing to implement the Employment First policy, where it is succeeding, or where it needs to improve.
 Therefore, legislation to improve data sharing is critical path to implementation of the Employment First Policy.

 Goal 1.2: Convene and organize a stakeholder process on measurements and goals